Geoscience - 5 Ways to Explore and Improve Your Career Options

 At the entry level of a BSc graduate you will likely have options such as: a geoscience technician, geological field assistant, a lab technician, a research assistant or education assistant.
 Whatever experience you have will be important.

 One option you may wish to also consider is graduate school, particularly if there is a specific field of earth science you are interested in, or your desire to get into research.
-Having an MSc or PhD in many cases increase your options for employment.
+Having an MSc or PhD in many cases increases your options for employment.
 There are many excellent places to do graduate work in BC, such as UBC, UVic and SFU.

 Job postings for Geoscience Jobs in Canada, US and elsewhere can be found at: